High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Methods

 where $\epot_\sub$ and $\lossang_\sub$ are the potential energy and loss angle of the substrate, respectively, while $\epot_\coat$ and $\lossang_\coat$ are the potential energy and the loss angle of the coating.
-Note that a material can also have different loss angles associated with the different independent elastic moduli of a material.
+Note that a material can also have different loss angles associated with the different independent elastic moduli of a material~\cite{Hong2013}.
 We do not consider further decompositions of the elastic potential energy in this article, but note that such quantities can straightforwardly be extracted from our simulations.
+The different loss angles only affect the computation of the thermal noise by \cref{eq:thermalnoise} from the elastic potential energy extracted from our simulations, but they do not affect our simulations or our numerical method in any way.

-An approximate analytic solution exists for amorphous materials in the limit where the coating thickness $d$ is small compared to both the size of the mirror and the width $r_0$ of the pressure profile.
+An approximate analytic solution exists for amorphous materials in the limit where the coating thickness~$d$ is small compared to both the size of the mirror and the width~$r_0$ of the pressure profile.
 The approximate coating thermal noise is \footnote{See Eq.~(22) in \ccite{Harry2002-tv}, where $w=\sqrt{2} \, r_0$, $\lossang_\parallel=\lossang_\lossang=\lossang_\coat$, and we consider only the coating contribution.}